Cave, New Zealand

 Cave is a town located in the Timaru District, South Island, New Zealand.
 It is approximately 23 km north-west of Timaru on State Highway 8.
 St. David's Memorial Church was commissioned by Thomas Burnett and designed by Herbert W. Hall.
 Built in 1930, it is registered as a category I heritage building with Heritage New Zealand.

+Although the name suggests otherwise, there are no caves for the public to explore in Cave.
+The town was named Cave after several limestone caves in the wider area.